 I looked up to my friend's parents and wished my family looked like theirs.

 For the majority of my childhood, up until freshman year of high school I spent more time at friend's houses than my own.
 I would observe the dynamics of a family where the parents were still together, look at family photos posted on Facebook, and imagine how life would be if my parents were still married.
-I would imagine my friend's first father-daughter dance, looking very picturesque and then I would think of my biological father; hair disheveled, wearing socks with holes in them because he doesn't like spending money on clothes, smelling of cigarettes, and some type of gum to mask the smell of cigarettes.
+I would imagine my friend's father-daughter dance at her wedding, looking very picturesque and then I would think of my biological father; hair disheveled, wearing socks with holes in them because he doesn't like spending money on clothes, and smelling of cigarettes.
 I grew embarrassed and ashamed at the thought.
-I remember at one point not even wanting to have my father at my wedding and asking my brother to walk me down the aisle.
+I remember at one point not even wanting to have my father present at the wedding (P.S I’m not married but marriage is clearly on my mind) and asking my brother to walk me down the aisle.

 While my father and mother are no longer together and family photos past a certain age are scarce, I’m grateful both of my parents are believers.
 I'm grateful that my father prays for hours on end for me and my siblings, and that he's always encouraged me to read the bible, attend church, and use my gifts for God's glory.
 I'm grateful for all the times he called me in college, encouraging me to pray.
-At the time, I found my father extremely annoying and overbearing.
-Now, I just see a father who loves his daughter.
+At the time, I found him extremely annoying and overbearing.
+Now, I just see a father who deeply loves and cherishes his daughter.

-While my parent's marriage wasn’t successful, they were successful at raising children who know and love God, which was always the goal.
+While my parent's marriage wasn’t successful, they were successful at raising children who know and love God, which was their goal all along.

 Thank you for coming to my defenses when Peter called me out for drooling.
 For teaching me to wink.
 For capturing my childhood on VHS.
 For passing down your gift of music.
 For teaching me to pray.